JordanGlanfield/double_blind_code_reviewer/README.md

 Note that the _gunicorn_ web-server conveniently dumps all its activity to `$HOME/tapp.log`.

+If you wish to set up configuration for the DB migrations in the docker build you may update the configuration under migrations_prod/

 ### Logging in with the default configuration

 As already mentioned, the default configuration runs with a fake instance of the LDAP service (to make things easier